modal-labs/boombot/README.md

 2. FastAPI server (`src/bot.py`)
 3. Language model (`src/main.py`)

-Read our accompanying [docs](https://modal.com/docs/guide/discord-musicgen) for further detail on how this works.
+Read our accompanying [docs](https://modal.com/docs/guide/discord-musicgen) for further detail on how it all works.

 ## Developing locally